wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 *Style guides are available for new workspaces and on request.
 Contact nauman@stoplight.io for more information.*

-The [Stoplight Style Guide](https://apistylebook.stoplight.io/docs/stoplight-style-guide) provides a set of default rules, but you can easily create your own rules to meet the needs of your API.
+The [Stoplight Style Guide](https://apistylebook.stoplight.io/docs/stoplight-style-guide) provides a set of default rules that are enabled as inherited rules for all style guides.
+You can, however, create your own rules to meet the needs of your API.

 https://youtu.be/ZLmnV-q33X0